Plazmazist/PaperMarioDatabase/README.md

 # Paper Mario Recipe Database
-Recipe database for PM:N64/TTYD. specifically meant for helping with 100% completion as you progress through either game.
+Recipe database and checklist for PM:N64/TTYD/SPM. specifically meant for helping with 100% completion as you progress through either game.